neoskop/dev-guidelines/README.md

   - We use [create-react-app](https://github.com/facebook/create-react-app) to bootstrap new projects.
   - You may eject the project, if you need to customize the Webpack configuration.
-  - [Next.js](https://github.com/zeit/next.js/) is our go-to-library for static site generation with React.
+  - We are currently evaluating [Next.js](https://github.com/zeit/next.js/) and [react-static](https://github.com/nozzle/react-static) as our go-to-library for static site generation with React.

 - **Styles**